Hak Ja Han: Personal life and family

-In Korean culture, as well as other East Asian cultures, a married woman keeps her original family name, with the children taking their father's.
+In Korean culture, a married woman keeps her original family name, with the children taking their father's.

 On July 19, 2008, Han along with her husband and 14 others, including several of their children and grandchildren, were slightly injured when a Sikorsky S-92 helicopter owned by the movement crashed during an emergency landing and burst into flames in Gapyeong.
-Han and all 15 others were treated at the nearby movement-affiliated Cheongshim Hospital.
+Han and all 15 others were treated at the nearby Unification Church-affiliated Cheongshim Hospital.

-Role in the Unification movement
+Role in the Unification Church

-Unification members believe that Han and Moon's wedding established a "holy marriage" which Jesus was not able to establish, and also consider it to be a holy day, called "True Parents Day," as well as what members refer to as the "True Family."
+Some Unification Church members believe that Han and Moon's wedding established a "holy marriage" which Jesus was not able to establish, and also consider it to be a holy day, called "True Parents Day," as well as what members refer to as the "True Family."
 It is believed by the members to be the beginning of a new Completed Testament Age and to have fulfilled the prophesied Marriage of the Lamb in the Revelation of John.